From the desk of

 Dear SBAS Friends and Members,

-In July, the SBAS Board, staff, and EITS volunteers celebrated Hannah Atkinson for her work as EITS Director.
-I had the pleasure to work closely with Hannah through significant growth of our outreach programs, am deeply grateful for her dedication, and excited for her next adventure at the Cornell Lab of Ornithology.
+In July, the SBAS Board, staff, and Eyes in the Sky (EITS) volunteers celebrated Hannah Atkinson for her work as EITS Director.
+I worked with Hannah through sig nificant growth of our outreach programs.
+I am grateful for her dedication and excited for her next adventure at the Cornell Lab of Ornithology.

 Thank you for your support.
 If you haven’t yet, please take a moment to Renew Your Membership today.